Dore Programme

-The Dore program, named after its creator, businessman Wynford Dore, is a method for improving skills such as reading and writing, attention and focus, social skills and sports performance through targeted physical exercises.
+The Dore Method, also known as Zing Performance, is a method for improving skills such as reading and writing, attention and focus, social skills and sports performance through targeted physical exercises.
+It is named after its creator, businessman Wynford Dore.

 The validity of the program has been disputed, as it has not been subject to any conclusive study that meets the criteria for a randomised controlled trial.

 Origin

 Dore, previously known as DDAT (Dyslexia Dyspraxia Attention Treatment), was initiated by businessman Wynford Dore for his daughter Susie who was diagnosed as severely dyslexic and became depressed and suicidal.
 After being told that there was no cure for dyslexia, Wynford began working with a team of researchers to investigate Harold Levinson's claim that the cerebellum is linked to the types of symptoms Susie was experiencing.
 Roy Rutherford, a friend of Wynford's, suggested that an underdeveloped cerebellum may be the cause of Susie's symptoms.
 The Dore programme was subsequently developed for Susie and, after she began to read and write, then made available to others.

 According to a video released by Dore, conditions such as dyslexia, developmental coordination disorder, ADD, Autism, Asperger syndrome and ADHD are linked to cerebellar function.
 Dore Program Practitioners believe that it is possible to treat difficulties in areas such as reading, attention, coordination, and social skills by developing these neural pathways.